Europe·Bosnia and Herzegovina·Updated May 3, 2026

 What scams target tourists in Sarajevo?

-The most frequently reported tourist scams in Sarajevo are Bar Trap Scam, Fake War Tour Guide Exploitation, Fake Airbnb Host - Lockout and Re-rental Scam, with 3 classified as high severity.
+The most frequently reported tourist scams in Sarajevo are Fake War Tour Guide Exploitation, Fake Airbnb Host - Lockout and Re-rental Scam, Overpriced Cevapi Restaurant Near Sebilj Fountain, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Sarajevo?

-Taxis in Sarajevo carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Sarajevo carry documented risk for tourists — 2 transport-related scams are on record.
 Insist the meter is running before departure.
 Use the Halo Taxi app or ask your accommodation to call a trusted radio taxi.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Sarajevo safe at night for tourists?